 A long, unmade road takes you through trees, eventually opening out into a small farmstead and the Barn.
 Its south-facing decking overlooks an orchard and the owners’ home is just next door.
 You can’t hear anything except the trees rustling and birds chirruping.

-There are 12 acres of woodland for den building, animals to feed and a myriad of walking trails.
+There are 12 acres of farmland with woods for den building, plus animals to feed and a myriad of walking trails.
 Join the public footpath just beside you for a walk to the local pub then a spot of crabbing in the creek at Point Quay.
 Return to light the wood-burner on chilly evenings, or fire up the barbecue when it’s balmy and listen to the owls hoot as the stars make their grand entrance.